-We washed off in the river then hopped to the other side of the river where there is a manmade hot springs pool.
+I washed off in the river then hopped to the other side of the river where there is a man-made hot springs pool.
 A huge pipe pumps the water from the volcano straight into a huge pool, which is conveniently attached to a bar!
 I had a pina colada, and guess what, it was all fresh ingredients.
 Tastes like a completely different drink, lovely!

 It was still afternoon time, so they were pretty lazy.
 They are most active early morning and in the evening.
 Enough light to move safely but not too warm.

 I took a left after that, and carried on exploring.
 I came to an empty bar, with small walls made of empty beer bottles.
 Some hadn’t been fully emptied though!
 I grabbed a drink and I was talked into having a ‘Margarona’ by the bar owner.
 Basically, a Margarita with a Corona in it.
 Literally in it.

 It was really nice and I enjoyed the sit down.
 I headed back towards the hotel after that because I wanted to book a trip called the Marlin Del Rey.

 Once back in Coco, I took a walk to the beachfront again, and sat in the bar on the corner.
 I had a ‘Kaiser’, a beer I’d never tried before.
 It wasn’t great.
 On the way out I noticed a crab scuttling out from underneath the step near the exit.
 It was huge, the sort of crab that could pinch your finger off.
 It went towards the sea at first, then changed its mind and went the other way, down a side alley.
 It was sizeable!